-As it continues down this path, the FDA is "[l]istening to and learning from stakeholders[.]"
+As it continues down this path, the FDA is "[I]istening to and learning from stakeholders[.]"
 The FDA held a public hearing on May 31, 2019 to obtain scientific data and information about the safety, manufacturing, product quality, marketing, labeling, and sale of products containing Cannabis or Cannabis-derived compounds.
 The FDA CBD working group was expected to release a report on its progress in Fall 2019, which was delayed until March 2020.

 On July 16, 2019, the FDA issued a consumer update on its efforts to address "unanswered questions about the science, safety, and quality of products containing CBD" through the feedback from the May 31, 2019 hearing and information and data gathered through a public docket.
 Specifically, the FDA noted concerns regarding potential liver toxicity, questions about cumulative exposure to CBD over time, the effects of CBD on special populations (e.g., the elderly, children, adolescents, pregnant and lactating women), and the safety of CBD use in animals including pets.
 On October 16, 2019, the FDA issued another consumer update cautioning against the use of CBD, THC, and marijuana during pregnancy or while breastfeeding due to the current lack of comprehensive research studying the effects of CBD on the developing fetus, pregnant mother, or breastfed baby.
-To November 25, 2019, the FDA provided another consumer update stating there is limited available information about CBD, including about its effects on the body.
+On November 25, 2019, the FDA provided another consumer update stating there is limited available information about CBD, including about its effects on the body.
 Also in November 2019, the FDA also sent another round of warning letters to companies marketing CBD products with disease claims.
 In addition, the FDA reiterated its position that CBD cannot be added to food and dietary supplements and stated that it is "not aware of any basis to conclude that CBD is GRAS among qualified experts for its use in human or animal food."

 On March 5, 2020, FDA Commissioner Dr. Stephen M. Hahn issued a statement on the FDA's work related to CBD products.
 The statement makes clear that the FDA will continue its work to educate the public on CBD's perceived safety risks and that the FDA is taking steps to solicit additional public feedback, data, and research on the science, safety, and quality of CBD products.
-These new steps include re-opening the public docket so that FDA can obtain additional scientific data on CBD, which will include a process by
+These new steps include re-opening the public docket so that FDA can obtain additional scientific data on CBD, which will include a process by which confidential and proprietary information can be shared with the FDA and kept protected.
+Additionally, Commissioner Hahn's statement reiterates that the FDA will continue to monitor and police the CBD products marketplace and is evaluating the issuance of a risk-based enforcement policy that provides greater transparency and clarity regarding factors the FDA intends to consider in prioritizing enforcement decisions.